stellarsquall/chef-fundamentals-lab_day2/04_templates/README.md

 7. Call the template from the recipe
    * Next, we want to use a template resource instead of the file resource:
-   a) Opening the server recipe, change file to template
+     * Opening the server recipe, change "file" to "template"
-   b) Erase the `content` property, and replace it with a `source` that resolves to the name of the file in the templates directory, 'index.html.erb'
+     * Erase the `content` property, and replace it with a `source` that resolves to the name of the file in the templates directory, 'index.html.erb'
    ```
    template '/var/www/html/index.html' do
      source 'index.html.erb'